nlztrk/turkey_wildfire_prediction/PROJECT.md

 - LightGBM is often faster to train than similar decision-tree-based algorithms.
 - It has a library that makes it easy to use.
 Translation and transfer to different programming languages can be done.
 - It contains various evaluation and analysis methods.
 Thus, when the user wants to measure model performance, s/he does not have to write code from scratch or search for it.
-- It was used in the example application 🤷‍♂️

 The machine learning model is trained using the past fire and temperature data and the synthesized data generated from these data.